 An approved ETIAS for Grenadian citizens is a multiple entry travel authorization.
 It will permit the holder to visit any of the following Schengen countries and territories for stays up to 90 days with each entry, within every 180-day period:

-ETIAS permits Australians to travel to all 26 Schengen member states from 2021:
+ETIAS permits Australians to travel to all 26 Schengen member states from late 2022:

 - EU Schengen